 In the US, the residential brokerage model is under pressure from new discount and fixed fee brokerages.
 Because CPROP recognized that legacy brokerages’ large agent networks hold untapped potential to monetize data they touch every day, we are undertaking a pilot with selected residential brokerages to test market a concept that will create brand differentiation, extend the agent/client relationship and generate incremental revenue for our brokerage partners.

 The government sector is responsible for maintaining public records, such as property title records, which are essential to the proper functioning of the economy.
 All too often, government processes are inefficient, lag in technology adoption and the records themselves can be prone to manipulation and error.
 Blockchain holds tremendous potential to improve the efficiency of government recordkeeping processes and reduce the vulnerability of valuable data.
-In this regard, CPROP has partnered with Blockchain Trading Ltd. to assist the Ministry of Justice in the Kingdom of Saudi Arabia improve the resilience of its digital property registry.

 If you have any questions, we’d love to hear from you.

 We send you relevant, innovative real estate information